How do I find the best insurance?

 Cover for your car can be arranged on the basis of third party, fire and theft (TPFT), comprehensive, or just third party, with each level providing you with different degrees of protection.
 As most performance cars are expensive to buy (and not to mention replace), policy holders will usually want to benefit from the peace of mind that a comprehensive policy can bring.

-In Ireland, motor insurance is a legal requirement and third party cover is the minimum you need to arrange to use your vehicle on the roads.
+In Ireland, car insurance is a legal requirement and third party cover is the minimum you need to arrange to use your vehicle on the roads.

 What is a performance car?